nplevitt/betterWorkout/README.md

 The easiest method I have found for running this Application short of hosting it on AWS is through ngrok (see https://youtu.be/cXL8FDUag-s?t=83 for information on how to do this).
 Once ngrok is launched, it should look like this:

 ![ngrok Running](images/ngrok_run.png)

-The `intents.txt` and `utterance.txt` files in the repo can be copied and pasted into the developers console when setting up the app.

 ### Setting Up Better Workout